One of the government’s main arguments in favor of Bill C-59 is that it will address the worst aspects of the Conservatives’ Bill C-51. But does it?

-All Canadian departments and agencies are now allowed to share information with 20 or so entities with national security responsibilities – ranging from CSIS to the Canada Revenue Agency to Health Canada – if the information is “relevant” to that agencies work.
+All Canadian departments and agencies are now allowed to share information with seventeen entities with national security responsibilities – ranging from CSIS to the Canada Revenue Agency to Health Canada – if the information is “relevant” to that agencies work.

 The law has been widely denounced.
-First, “relevant” is a very low threshold, allowing for all kinds of Canadians’ private information to be shared without us knowing.
+First, “relevant” is a very low threshold, allowing for a wide range of Canadians’ private information to be shared without our knowledge.
 Second, SCISA also redefines what is considered an action that “undermines” Canada’s national security, broadening it to include interference with “critical infrastructure” and Canada’s “economic or financial stability.”

-SCISA undermines our right to privacy and could easily lead to the further surveillance and criminalization of dissent; and C-59 doesn’t fix that.
+SCISA undermines our right to privacy and threatens to increase the surveillance and criminalization of dissent; C-59 fails to fix this.

 Bill C-59 renames the Security of Canada Information Sharing Act (SCISA) to the Security of Canada information Disclosure Act (SCIDA).